A Localizing Recorder

 Additionally, your SonarPoint(s) hydrophone end cape is customizable and easily replaceable.
 You may consider choosing a low gain end-cap for strong signals and a high gain end-cap for weak signals.
 Hydrophones with a sloped frequency response are also possible where strong low frequency sounds may be monitored while monitoring for faint high frequency vocalizations.

-Your SonarPoint has varying lifetimes based on chosen sampling rate and purchased model.
+Your SonarPoint has varying battery lifetimes based on chosen sampling rate and purchased model.
 Table 1.0 below illustrates the approximate battery lifetimes based on sampling rates.
-Black indicates a single battery model (SP300-1) and red indicates a four battery model (SP300-8, or SP1000-8)
+Red indicates 8 SD card models (SP300-8 and SP1000-8).

 |Sample Rate (kHz)||Endurance (days)||Memory (GB)||SD Cards (GB)|